 Feeding: use a long-term controlled-release fertiliser.

-Watering: keep moist while young; in high rainfall areas plant on a raised mound; older plants can rely on rainfall.
+Watering: keep moist while young; older plants can rely on rainfall.

 Moringa grows quickly to 10–12m high.
 In the garden, cut it back to about 2m every year so its shoots and flowers are within arm's reach.

 It has whitish-grey corky bark, pale green ‘feathery' leaves, perfumed creamy-white flowers, long pods that turn brown when mature and dark brown seeds.
 It has a deep tap root, which has a horseradish-like flavour.